Non-locally modular regular types in classifiable theories: Applications of Theorem

-Note that by stability, the group $G$ is also the group of restrictions to $q(\C)$ of the automorphisms of $\C$ fixing $p(\C) \cup B$ pointwise.
-Recall that $G$ is infinite if and only if $q $ is not algebraic over $ p(\C))\cup B$.
+Note that by stability, the group $G$ is also the group of restrictions to $q(\C)$ of the automorphisms of $\C$ fixing $B\cup p(\C)$ pointwise. $G$ is infinite if and only if $q $ is not algebraic over $B\cup p(\C)$.
+The next proposition tells us that we get a transitive action from the connected component of $G_1$.

-We can always suppose that the action is faithful (that is, that the subgroup of $G_1$ which fixes all of $q(\C) $ pointwise is trivial).